- FAQ

 -

-The Public Administrator has authority to act to secure property immediately upon the death of a decedent as granted by Nevada Revised Statutes Chapter 253.
-When appointed by Court, the Public Administrator has authority to act as the administrator of an estate subject to Nevada Revised Statute, Title 12 – Wills and Estates of Deceased Persons, and the oversight of the Court.
+The Public Administrator is authorized under Nevada Revised Statutes (NRS) Chapter 253 to secure a decedent's property immediately after their passing.
+When appointed by the Court, the Public Administrator may serve as the administrator of the estate, acting in accordance with NRS Title 12 – Wills and Estates of Deceased Persons, and under the supervision of the Court.

 -